WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 <ins>Addiction:</ins>

 The complementary to legalization is to address addiction (not only to substance) at its roots.
-Sadly, just like crimes, there is many risk factors of addiction and it could be its own sub-sub article so I'll try to be quick:
+Sadly, just like crimes, there are many risk factors of addiction, and it's too big of a subject, so I'll try to be quick:
 * Genetics contributes to addiction vulnerability, again we can't really do much for this.
 * Age is also factor, teenagers are most vulnerable for the same reasons they're more prone to crimes.
 So education and promoting responsible use to the youth is important (but a bit vain, let's be serious).
 * Stressful and traumatic events (war or crimes...) are big factors, fighting these will help but we're kind of in a loop here.